 Walkers are permitted to enter both the full and half marathon.
 Please be aware there is an 7.5-hour time limit.
 See cutoff time details in the “Cut-off Times” description above.

 UNDER 18 POLICY

-The Blue Ridge Marathon Organizing Committee permits runners under the age of 18 to participate in the half marathon and Star 10K (with parent signature).
+The Blue Ridge Marathon Organizing Committee permits runners under the age of 18 to participate in Star 10K (with parent signature).
 Participation in the half marathon is by approval from the race director.
 You must be 18 or older on the day of the event to participate in the Marathon.

 There will be no onsite registrations at the 2022 expo and packet pick-up on Friday, April 15.
 We strongly encourage all runners to pick up their own race packet at the Packet Pick Up at Elmwood Park.
 It is important for runners to verify their data and make any necessary changes.
 However, if it is not possible for you to pick-up your own packet, you may have someone pick it up for you.
 That person will be responsible for verifying personal race information (name, age, birth date, etc.) and MUST bring a copy of your drivers license (or valid photo ID).

 INCLEMENT WEATHER & CANCELLATION POLICY

 - Race officials may cancel, delay, or change the event in case of extreme weather, terrorist threats, “Acts of God” or any other unforeseen conditions that may affect the safety and health of the participants.
 Registrations will be non-refundable or deferral.